Articles of association: Contents

+Companies' articles may include an arbitration clause, for example under Swiss company law.
+In the UK, the Association of British Insurers and the National Association of Pension Funds have both argued for restricted use of arbitration clauses in articles of association unless clear benefits and shareholder consent can both be evidenced.

 Directors

 A company is run by the directors, who are appointed by the shareholders.
 Usually, the shareholders elect a board of directors (BOD) at the annual general meeting (AGM), which may be statutory (e.g. India and the UK).

 The number of directors depends on the size of the company and statutory requirements.
 The chairperson is generally a well-known outsider but they may be a working executive of the company, typically of an American company.
 The directors may, or may not, be employees of the company.

 Shareholders

 In present countries there are usually a few major shareholders who come together to form the company.
 Each usually holds the right to nominate, without objection of the other, a certain number of directors who become nominees for the election by the shareholder body at the AGM.
 Shareholders may also elect independent directors (from the public).
 The chair would be a person not associated with the promoters of the company, a person is generally a well-known outsider.
 Once elected, the BOD manages the company.
 The shareholders play no part until the next AGM/EGM.